-Managing Ambulatory Health Care Series: Training Courses for Clinical Leaders in Community Health Centers
+Managing Ambulatory Health Care Series: Training Courses for Clinical Leaders in Health Centers

-NACHC partners with state and regional primary care associations (S/RPCAs) to offer community health centers the Managing Ambulatory Health Care (MAHC) training courses.
-The courses, presented in four levels are developed and taught by Harvard faculty.
-Although participants are encouraged to attend each training course in order as each level builds upon the other accordingly it is appropriate for any Clinical Leader, especially those with some experience in the leadership role and/or prior management training.
+NACHC partners with state and regional primary care associations (S/RPCAs) to offer the Managing Ambulatory Health Care (MAHC) training courses.
+Presented in four levels, the courses are developed and taught by Harvard faculty.
+Each level builds upon the other accordingly, but is appropriate for any clinical Leader, especially those with some experience in the leadership role and/or prior management training.

-MAHC courses are facilitated by experts who employ the Harvard case method of instruction.
-This method of instruction uses practical application of the concepts presented and engages a dynamic forum for the exchange of ideas, issues, and challenges between participants and faculty.
-Take advantage of this unique opportunity to network and tap the collective experience of clinicians from across the country dealing with exactly the same challenges as you.
+MAHC presenters employ the Harvard case method of instruction.
+This method of instruction uses practical application of course concepts and provides a forum for the exchange of ideas, issues, and challenges between participants and faculty.

-These intensive four-day programs were designed specifically for health center clinicians (physicians, dentists, behavioral health specialists, etc.) who have undertaken significant managerial responsibilities, yet are unable to take time away from the organization to complete a degree program in public health or health administration.
-(Note MAHC3 & 4 require a 2-person team to attend.)
+All MAHC courses were designed specifically for busy health center clinicians (physicians, dentists, behavioral health specialists, etc.) who are unable to take time away from the organization to complete a degree program in public health or health administration.
+Note: MAHC3 & 4 require a 2-person team to attend.

 Choose from the list of upcoming courses below to find the course for you!

-Managing Ambulatory Health Care I: A Program for Clinical Leaders in Community Health Centers (MAHC1):
+Managing Ambulatory Health Care I: An Introductory Course for Clinicians in Health Centers (MAHC1):

 Upcoming MAHC1 Courses

-Managing Ambulatory Health Care II: Advanced Course for Clinical Leaders in Community Health Centers (MAHC2)
+Managing Ambulatory Health Care II: Advanced Course for Clinical Leaders in Health Centers (MAHC2)

 Designed for Clinical Leaders who have previous leadership training or job experience.
 Topics will include: